FURK4NGG/capture-ai/README.md

 PDF → Extract → Transform → Rebuild → Download

 It supports both online models (OpenRouter) and local AI providers, giving full control over performance, privacy, and behavior.

+Capture AI combines the flexibility of coding-focused AI tools with everyday AI workflows in a single application.

 ❌ Not just a chat app
 ✅ A hybrid AI platform (chat + document editor + pipeline engine)